FASTGenomics/fgread-py/docs/source/intro.md

 # Intro

-This package implements convenience functions for loading data sets in the [FASTGenomics][fg] [analysis][fg_analysis] environment.
-The functions from this package will let you list and load data sets for which the analysis was defined.
+This package implements convenience functions for loading datasets in the [FASTGenomics][fg] [analysis][fg_analysis] environment.
+The functions from this package will let you list and load datasets for which the analysis was defined.

 [fg]: https://beta.fastgenomics.org/webclient/
 [fg_analysis]: https://beta.fastgenomics.org/webclient/searchPage/analyses